How Pakistan can still qualify for World Cup semi-finals

 Pakistan, however, suffered a massive slip in form since their meeting against India, the hosts of World Cup 2023, on 14 October.
 A poor batting performance saw them get bowled out for 199 against India, who comfortably won the game by seven wickets inside 31 overs at Ahmedabad’s Narendra Modi Stadium.

-The defeat against India was followed by Pakistan receiving a thrashing from Australia and a lower-ranked Afghanistan, as well as a nail-biting loss to South Africa.

-Pakistan’s net run rate fell to -0.378 after suffering four consecutive losses in the ongoing 50-over World Cup.
-But Azam’s side is just outside the top four with six points from five matches, with three more games to go in the group stage.
+Pakistan’s net run rate has slightly improved with their latest win.
+With six points from seven matches, Pakistan have a net run rate of -0.024 and they have two more games to go in the group stage.

-Pakistan face Bangladesh next in the round-robin group stage followed by New Zealand and England.
+Pakistan face New Zealand next in the round-robin group stage on Saturday 4 November before taking on bottom-table table England on 11 November.

-India, New Zealand and South Africa have been on another level this campaign and the three sides already have one foot in the semi-finals.
-The fourth spot, currently occupied by Australia, is still up for grabs.
+India and South Africa have been on another level this campaign and the two sides already have one foot in the semi-finals.
+The third and the fourth spot are currently occupied by New Zealand and Australia as both sides have eight points each from six matches.

 Here are the different scenarios under which Pakistan can qualify for the semis:

-Pakistan win all three of their matches – 5 wins, 10 points
+Pakistan win each of two remaining matches – 5 wins, 10 points

-Pakistan win two of their three matches – 4 wins, 8 points

-If Pakistan manage just two wins from their remaining three matches, the Men in Green may very well be considered eliminated from the tournament.
-But due to the complicated nature of the points table at this stage, there is a possibility that one team could qualify for the semi-final even with four wins.
-However, such a circumstance requires multiple other results to work in their favour.
+Pakistan will also have to win their upcoming two games by a big margin to improve their net run rate drastically.
+At the end of the group stage, if Pakistan finish with the same points as Australia or New Zealand, the tie-breaker would be the net run rate.

-Pakistan win one of their three matches – 3 wins, 6 points
+Pakistan win one of their two matches – 3 wins, 6 points

 Pakistan will be knocked out of the World Cup 2023.

-Pakistan lose all of their three matches – 2 wins, 4 points
+Pakistan lose all of their two matches – 3 wins, 6 points

 Pakistan will be eliminated from the tournament.